-Prospective students, applying for part-time or full-time undergraduate programs of study, in day or evening classes, must file a complete undergraduate application.
+Prospective students, applying for part-time or full-time undergraduate programs of study, must submit a completed undergraduate application.
 The $55 nonrefundable application fee should be in the form of a check or money order payable to: The California State University, or by credit card, if submitting the online application, and may not be transferred or used to apply to another term.
+An alternate major may be indicated on the application.
+The applications of persons denied admission to an impacted campus may be re-routed to another campus at no cost, but only if the applicant is CSU eligible.

 All students meeting university requirements will be eligible for admittance as a Pre-Psychology major and can petition for the Psychology major upon completion of prerequisite requirements (see BA in Psychology for more information).